-GEFS-based OLR anomalies depict suppressed convection expanding west to include the Maritime Continent and eastern Indian Ocean, while enhanced convection persists over the Americas, Africa and the western Indian Ocean.
+GEFS-based OLR anomalies depict suppressed convection becoming dominant over the Maritime Continent and eastern Indian Ocean, while enhanced convection is likely over the Americas, Africa and the western Indian Ocean.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days